tjesi/tjesi.github.io/_pages/service.md

 I previously organized the NTNU Post-Quantum Cryptography Reading Group together with [Anamaria Costache](https://anamariacostache.github.io/anamariacostache).

+## External Assignments

+I testified as an expert witness on the encryption used and the data collection performed via a Man-in-the-Middle attach performed by Europol against the E2EE service SKY ECC in Borgarting Court of Appeal in Oslo in April 2025.

 ## Program Committees and Editoral Boards

 - 2025: PrivCrypt - Workshop on Foundations and Applications of Privacy-Enhancing Cryptography